r1vee/DivineMetricApi/README.md

 # web_api
-API for mobile and desktop apps
+Rest API for mobile and desktop apps